There’s more about PatientView on our Home Page. It’s quite easy to use, but this is an introduction for new users.

 See video clips on this page (most 1 minute or less) for a quick introduction.

 You will have been sent or given a login.
 Usually you are given a once-only password at first, which you have to change so that only you know it.
 Click on Sign In (top right) and follow the instructions.
 Video clip – how to log in.

-Click on ‘Forgotten your password?’
-If you remember your username and the system has the correct email address for you, you can reset your login yourself.
+Click on ‘Forgotten your password?’ if you have forgotten your password or secret word.
+If you remember your username and the system has the correct email address for you, you can reset your login yourself by filling in the fields displayed.
 Otherwise, the button below lets you send a message to your local PatientView admin so they can re-set your login for you.

 If you attempt to log in with the wrong details too many times you will be locked out.
 You can reset your password and secret word (if you have one) and unlock as in ‘Forgotten login’ just above this paragraph, by sending yourself an email, or if that won’t work, by sending a message to your local Admin.

 Seeing test results

 Click on Results.
 To see more about one test, click on it.
 You will see a table and a graph.
 Or you can click on the red button at the top ‘Table View’.
 Video clip – show test result.

 Showing a graph

 This isn’t doing much yet, but in it we could show things like

 - Click on Enter Your Own Results at the top right.